Sicilian Defence: History

 Nonetheless, some leading players, such as Emanuel Lasker (World Champion from 1894 to 1921), Frank Marshall, Savielly Tartakower, and Aron Nimzowitsch, and later Max Euwe (World Champion from 1935 to 1937) played the Sicilian.
 Even Capablanca and Tarrasch, despite their critical comments, occasionally played the opening.
 It was played six times (out of 110 games) at New York 1924.
 The following year, the authors of Modern Chess Openings (4th edition) wrote, "The Sicilian has claims to be considered as the best of the irregular defences to 1.P-K4 at Black's disposal, and has been practised with satisfactory results by the leading players of the day."
 In this period Black's approach was usually slow and positional, and the all-out attacks by White that became common after World War II had not yet been developed.

 The fortunes of the Sicilian were further revived in the 1940s and 1950s by players such as Isaac Boleslavsky, Alexander Kotov, and Miguel Najdorf.
 Reuben Fine, one of the world's leading players during this time period, wrote of the Sicilian in 1948, "Black gives up control of the centre, neglects his development, and often submits to horribly cramped positions.
 How can it be good?
 Yet, the brilliant wins by White are matched by equally brilliant wins by Black; time and again the Black structure has been able to take everything and come back for more."

 Later, Bent Larsen, Ljubomir Ljubojević, Lev Polugaevsky, Leonid Stein, Mark Taimanov, and Mikhail Tal all made extensive contributions to the theory and practice of the defence.
 Through the efforts of world champions Bobby Fischer and Garry Kasparov, the Sicilian Defence became recognised as the defence that offered Black the most winning chances against 1.e4.
 Both players favoured sharp, aggressive play and employed the Sicilian almost exclusively throughout their careers, burnishing the defence's present reputation.
 Today, most leading grandmasters include the Sicilian in their opening repertoire.
 In 1990, the authors of Modern Chess Openings (13th edition) noted that "in the twentieth century the Sicilian has become the most played and most analysed opening at both the club and master levels."
 In 1965, in the tenth edition of that book, grandmaster Larry Evans observed that "The Sicilian is Black's most dynamic, asymmetrical reply to 1.P-K4.
 It produces the psychological and tension factors which denote the best in modern play and gives notice of a fierce fight on the very first move."

+Grandmaster John Nunn attributes the Sicilian Defence's long term popularity to its "combative nature": "in many lines Black is playing not just for equality, but for the advantage.
+The drawback is that White often obtains an early initiative, so Black has to take care not to fall victim to a quick attack."
+Grandmaster Jonathan Rowson considered why the Sicilian is the most successful response to 1.e4, writing: